DamnWidget/anaconda_go/README.md

 | testify | Show location of failed testify assertions | Disabled |
 | unused | Find unused variables (quite redundant) | Disabled |

-Note that several of these linters can and will report the same error in the same lines in some circumstances.
+Note that several of these linters can and will report the same error in the same lines in some circumstances because that, AnacondaGO prioritizes error codes over warnings and cleans up the report lines to do not show more than one error per line in any time, if there are two different errors in a line, when one had been fixed the other will appear.

 #### Specific linter configuration